houmain/spright/README.md

 ...
 ```

-Auto-completion can be executed anytime, but it currently only touches _inputs_ without any defined _sprites_.\
 You can also tag sprites to define animations or other game specific properties and leave sprites you do not want to directly address without ID:

 ```perl